 On the other hand, corporations also provide this same asset protection, so what sets the LLC apart?
 One major advantage of the LLC for a real estate business is the flexible taxation awarded to LLCs.
 The default method of taxation for an LLC helps its owner(s) avoid the “double taxation” paid by most corporations.
 (Double taxation is when the corporation itself pays taxes on the corporate level, and then the shareholders also pay taxes on their dividends, thus taxing the same money twice.)

-With the pass-through method used by most real estate LLCs, there is no corporate-level tax, as taxes are only paid by the LLC’s owners on their personal returns.
+With the pass-through method used by most real estate LLCs, there is no corporate-level tax, as taxes are only paid by the LLC’s member/owners on their personal returns.
 In addition, the Internal Revenue Service allows real estate LLCs to deduct rental property mortgages and loans taken out for the purpose of property improvements as business expenses, which can also save owners a considerable amount of money.

 Should I Form One LLC, Multiple LLCs, or a Series LLC?